 - Significant amounts of opioid can be released from tissue and SC depots after the patch is removed.

 - An increase in opioid concentration can occur if the skin temperature is raised - eg, if the patient is febrile.

-All opioids are classified under Schedule 2 of the Drugs Misuse Act, apart from buprenorphine which comes under Schedule 3.
+Many opioids are classified under Schedule 2 of the Drugs Misuse Act.
+Buprenorphine, tramadol and pentazocine come under Schedule 3 and codeine and dihydrocodeine come under Schedule 5.
 Prescriptions for controlled drugs need to include:

 - The patient's full name, address and age, where appropriate.

 - Name and form of the drug, even if only one form exists.